Michael III: Rise of Basil the Macedonian and assassination of Michael

-Michael III's marriage with Eudokia Dekapolitissa was childless, but the emperor did not want to risk a scandal by attempting to marry his mistress Eudokia Ingerina, daughter of the Varangian (Norse) imperial guard Inger.
+Michael III's marriage with Eudokia Dekapolitissa was childless, but the Emperor did not want to risk a scandal by attempting to marry his mistress Eudokia Ingerina, daughter of the Varangian (Norse) imperial guard Inger.
 The solution he chose was to have Ingerina marry his favorite courtier and chamberlain Basil the Macedonian.
 While Michael carried on his relationship with Ingerina, Basil was kept satisfied with the emperor's sister Thekla, whom her brother retrieved from a monastery.
-Basil gained increasing influence over Michael, and in April 866 he convinced the emperor that the Caesar Bardas was conspiring against him and was duly allowed to murder Bardas.
-Now without serious rivals, Basil was crowned co-emperor on 26 May 866 and was adopted by the much younger Michael III.
-This curious development may have been intended to legitimize the eventual succession to the throne of Eudokia Ingerina's son Leo, who was widely believed to be Michael's son.
-Michael celebrated the birth of Leo with public chariot races, a sport he enthusiastically patronized and participated in.
+According to Joseph Genesios, Michael met Basil when he heard of his wrestling ability, while other sources state that they met when Basil successfully broke in one of the Emperor's horses.
+Whatever the circumstances of their acquaintance, Basil was made prōtostratōr (head groom) following the execution of the incumbent, a co-conspirator in a plot of Theodora against Bardas.
+Michael and Basil appeared to have a common interest in equestrianism, since Michael's favourite pastimes included hunting and chariot-racing, to which end he built luxury stables.